abilandz/PH8124/Homeworks/Homework_9.md

 for i in {1..100000}; do echo $i; done > toyData.dat
 ```

-The toy dataset consists of the first 100000 integers, and in this challenge, the code needs to be developed which will sum them up, but working in parallel, by splitting the initial dataset across multiple processes running in parallel.
+The toy dataset consists of the first 100000 integers, and in this challenge, the code needs to be developed which will sum them up, but working in parallel, by splitting the initial dataset across multiple processes running concurrently in parallel.
 This challenge illustrates in a very simplified way the frequently encountered problem in high-energy physics, when one needs to split and analyze the large initial dataset with parallel processes, gaining a lot in performance.

 Develop a **Bash** function named **ParallelWorlds**, which does the following: